Best Peruvian Amazon River Cruises

 • Itineraries: 3 & 4 night itineraries (or combine them for 7 nights)

 Cons: As a smaller vessel, it lacks some of the amenities of a larger ship like a gym space, massages or large common spaces.
-Most expensive vessel.
+One of the two most expensive vessels for the Peruvian Amazon river cruises.

-ARIA With the launch of their new vessel Aqua Nera, Aria will see a nice reduction in price come August 2020, bringing it close to the price range of Delfin II, and for a very nice luxury cruise and experience with some added amenities.
+ARIA Amazon Aqua’s Aria Amazon offers a very nice luxury cruise and experience, with some added amenities, that is similar to the price range of Delfin II.
 Like Delfin II, Aria offers massages and a small exercise room, but also a refreshing jacuzzi on the sun deck.
-With space for 32 passengers, its 16 suites boast floor to ceiling windows perfect for viewing the jungle from the comfort of your air-conditioned cabin.
+With space for 32 passengers, its 16 suites boast floor-to-ceiling windows, perfect for viewing the jungle from the comfort of your air-conditioned cabin.
 Aria combines some of the amenities of Delfin III with the more intimate size of Delfin II.
-It’s also a great option for families with triple rooms available as well as connected cabins.
-World renowned chef Pedro Miguel Schiaffino, whose Lima restaurant Malabar is rated top 50 of Latin American restaurants, created the menu for both Aria & Aqua Nera.
+It’s also a great option for families with triple rooms available, as well as connected cabins.
+World-renowned chef Pedro Miguel Schiaffino created the menu for both the Aria & Aqua Nera.
 Schiaffino’s speciality is creating unique dishes with ingredients from the Amazon jungle.

 • Size: 16 suites / Up to 32 passengers

-AQUA NERA Set to start sail in Fall 2020, Aqua Nera will be the newest and arguably most luxurious of Amazon vessels in Peru with amenities and common spaces that surpass its competition.
-Its sleek modern design spreads through 20 Design Suites, as well as a spacious indoor bar and lounge with floor to ceiling windows, a screening room with theater style seating, an outdoor cinema under the stars, a game room with pool table, outdoor plunge pool with private cabanas and outdoor bar, two spa treatment rooms and a small gym overlooking the river.
-Like Aria, the menu was crafted by chef Pedro Miguel Schiaffino, for a guaranteed exceptional dining experience.
+AQUA NERA Aqua Nera is the newest, and arguably most luxurious, of the vessels offering Peruvian Amazon River cruises, with amenities and common spaces that surpass its competition.
+Its sleek, modern design spreads through 20 Design Suites, as well as a spacious indoor bar and lounge with floor-to-ceiling windows, a screening room with theater-style seating, an outdoor observation deck under the stars, a game room with a pool table, an outdoor plunge pool with private cabanas and an outdoor bar, two spa treatment rooms, and a small gym overlooking the river.
+Like the Aria, the menu was crafted by chef Pedro Miguel Schiaffino for a guaranteed exceptional dining experience.

 • Size: 20 suites / up to 40 passengers

-Cons: This level of amenities don’t come free & Aqua Nera will be the most expensive after Delfin I.
+Cons: This level of amenities doesn’t come free, making Aqua Nera the most expensive along with the Delfin I.

 If you’re interested in crafting an adventure combining several regions in South America, don’t hesitate to reach out to our Trip Specialists at 612-315-2894 or [email protected] to begin planning your trip today!